migtam628/capacitor-ios-app-tracking/README.md

 # [Capacitor-iOS-App-Tracking](https://github.com/migtam628/capacitor-ios-app-tracking)

-Capacitor-iOS-App-Tracking is a native AppTrackingTransparency implementation for IOS.
+Capacitor-iOS-App-Tracking is a native AppTrackingTransparency implementation for iOS 14.
 Now you can use this package as a [Ionic Capacitor](https://capacitor.ionicframework.com) Plugin in your App.

 ## Release Note:

 ### v0.0.7
-- Implemented AppTrackingTransparency.
+- Implemented iOS 14 AppTrackingTransparency.

 ## Supported Platform:
 - [x] iOS